BackofenLab/Cherri/README.md

-## Cherris core method scripts
+## CheRRI's core method scripts
-Cherri is build as a modular tool calling individual scrips doing specific tasks.
-If you would like to only perform one step of the Cherri pipeline you can do this by calling the individual scrips.
+CheRRI is build as a modular tool calling individual scrips doing the tasks of the CheRRI's core method.
+If you would like to only perform one step of the CheRRI pipeline you can do this by calling the individual scrips.
 A short description of this scripts is given in the following.

 ### RRI detection: find_trusted_RRI.py
 Here we search for trusted RRIs, so RRIs which can be found in all replicates.
 In a first filter step only uniquely mapped RRIs are taken.
 Than RRI sequence partners in all replicas are found, using a overlap threshold.
-Output are the Chira input tables, now containing only the trusted RRIs.
+Output are the ChiRA input tables, now containing only the trusted RRIs.
 Only one of the sequence RRI pairs is added to the output.

 #### Input Parameter
 | ID | name | description |